spire-labs/poc-monorepo/README.md

 The goal of this PoC is to showcase some basic functionality of Spire, including cross-chain transfers with fast preconfirmations, and appchain composibility with cross-chain swaps.

+## Demo Setup

-Note: Having a working docker installation is required.
+Having a working docker installation is required to run things locally.

-# Demo Setup
+Please note that as this code is intended as a PoC, there may be some bugs in it.

 If you want a one-line setup to run the demo (without making code changes), everything is set up in the `docker-compose.yml` file.
 Just run: